Davor Šuker: Senior team

-Šuker's second and the first official match for Croatia came in a friendly against Mexico in 1992 where he scored a brace in a 3–0 victory.
+After briefly playing for Yugoslavia in two matches in 1991, Šuker made his official debut for Croatia in 1992.
+In his first match against Mexico, he scored a brace in a 3–0 victory.
 He then led Croatia to their first major international tournament, UEFA Euro 1996, with a then-record 12 goals in 10 matches during the qualifying stages.
 During the Euro 1996 final stages in England, he scored three goals in four matches, including two in the 3–0 group stage win over defending champions Denmark.
 It was in this match he set up the final score with an unforgettable looping shot over Danish goalkeeper Peter Schmeichel, still remembered as one of the greatest goals in UEFA European Championship history. Šuker's feats during the tournament saw him named to the Team of the Tournament.

 Šuker then went on to see Croatia qualify for their first FIFA World Cup after scoring five goals in nine matches during the qualifying stages for the 1998 finals in France.
 In the tournament proper, he scored six goals in seven matches, scoring in every match Croatia scored.
 These included goals in 1–0 victories over Japan in the group stage and Romania in the round of 16.
 In the quarter-finals against Germany, Šuker was fouled by Christian Wörns who received a straight red card. Šuker scored the final goal in a 3–0 victory.
 He also brought the team to the doorstep of the final by scoring the opener in the semi-final against France.
 Lilian Thuram took the match back for the hosts with his only two international goals to give France a 2–1 victory and a place in the final.